 Night buses are safe, numerous, and every Colombian uses them.
 We love Copetran, Expreso Brasilia Rapido Ochoa, and Bolivariano.
 Most of the bus company’s website are terrible, with half of the departures missing.
 Call or ask the bus company to be sure.

-It will help you to save 1 or 2 days in your Colombia itinerary.
+It will help you to save 1 or 2 days in your trip to Colombia.
+However, you won’t have a better night than in bed.

 Colombian time is a real thing.
 With public transportation, you know when you leave, but you never know when you arrive.

-The same problems can happen with small airline companies like Viva Air and Satena.
+The same problems can happen with airline companies like Viva Air and Satena.

 Arrive the day before your flight return.
 Trust me.

-The secret for building a mind-blowing Colombia itinerary
+The secret for creating a good Colombia itinerary

 It’s easy.
 Every person who travels a lot will tell you the same thing.